Wormhole: Interuniversal travel

 A possible resolution to the paradoxes resulting from wormhole-enabled time travel rests on the many-worlds interpretation of quantum mechanics.

 In 1991 David Deutsch showed that quantum theory is fully consistent (in the sense that the so-called density matrix can be made free of discontinuities) in spacetimes with closed timelike curves.
-However, later it was shown that such a model of closed timelike curves can have internal inconsistencies as it will lead to strange phenomena like distinguishing non-orthogonal quantum states and distinguishing proper and improper mixture.
+Later, it was shown that such a model of closed timelike curves can have internal inconsistencies as it will lead to strange phenomena like distinguishing non-orthogonal quantum states and distinguishing proper and improper mixture.
 Accordingly, the destructive positive feedback loop of virtual particles circulating through a wormhole time machine, a result indicated by semi-classical calculations, is averted.
 A particle returning from the future does not return to its universe of origination but to a parallel universe.
 This suggests that a wormhole time machine with an exceedingly short time jump is a theoretical bridge between contemporaneous parallel universes.

 Because a wormhole time-machine introduces a type of nonlinearity into quantum theory, this sort of communication between parallel universes is consistent with Joseph Polchinski's proposal of an Everett phone (named after Hugh Everett) in Steven Weinberg's formulation of nonlinear quantum mechanics.

 The possibility of communication between parallel universes has been dubbed interuniversal travel.

-Wormhole can also be depicted in Penrose diagram of Schwarzschild black hole.
+Wormholes can also be depicted in a Penrose diagram of a Schwarzschild black hole.
 In the Penrose diagram, an object traveling faster than light will cross the black hole and will emerge from another end into a different space, time or universe.
-This will be an interuniversal wormhole.
+This will be an inter-universal wormhole.